cvcassady/MLProject1/README.md

 This project used police fatal shootings from 2015-2017 and was collected by the Washington Post.
 * https://github.com/washingtonpost/data-police-shootings

-#Summary
+# Summary
 This project explored how fatal shootings changed when police wore body cameras.
 It also explored the relationship between the other variables and mental illness.
-The former used a series of chi-square tests to show how variable distributions changed when body cameras were involved.

 # Contributors
 * Tyler Worthington